lkilpatrick/gitstream-mkdocs/docs/index.md

 1. Install [gitStream for GitHub](https://github.com/apps/gitstream-cm)
 2. Get your rules in `.cm/gitstream.cm` to your repos
+3. Add the workflow file to `.github/workflows/gitstream.yml` to your repos
-3. Get your automation for your next PR!
+4. Get your automation for your next PR!